-Mobilization Legal Authority & Relevant
+Mobilization Legal Authority & Relevant Information:

 When the President has ordered members of the Selected Reserve and the Individual Ready Reserve to active duty, they will be activated or mobilized according to 10 USC 12301, Reserve Components generally, 10 USC 12302, Ready Reserve, 10 USC 12304, Selected Reserve and certain Individual Ready Reserve members; order to active duty other than during war or national emergency, DOD Directive 1235.10, Activation, Mobilization, and Demobilization of the Ready Reserve, applicable Presidential Executive Orders, Departments of Defense and Army policies, the guidance set forth below, and implementing regulations and instructions.

 Statue - Limitations - Factors/Examples

 10 USC 12301 - "Full Mobilization"

 • In time of war or national emergency

 • No limit on numbers of Soldiers call up

 • For duration of war + 6 months Includes Selective Service in addition to the full mobilization of all AC and RC members

 Declared by the President: